kailash-manasarovar/statement/docs/timeline/2024/august.md

 #### Why would they do this?

-- I can only assume a sick, honey-trap, violent and pornographic relationship is intended for me by Ivan, [the third trumpet teacher](../../crimes/protagonists/vidal-sastre.md#4-a-man-called-bruno-with-at-least-one-son-called-bruno), and the pictures ensure I will recognize the man when I eventually see him.
+- I can only assume a sick, honey-trap, violent and pornographic relationship is intended for me by Bruno, [the fourth trumpet teacher](../../crimes/protagonists/vidal-sastre.md#4-bruno), and the pictures ensure I will recognize the man when I eventually see him.
 - I had walked straight past him [when he attempted a personal meeting before](../2023/june.md#sunday-18th-june-alicante-airport), but I had recognized him.
 - The sight of him there made me shudder.
 - The interference with other men's pictures make everything confused online.